 BACKGROUND

 Immunosuppression has undoubtedly raised the overall positive outcomes in the post-operative management of solid organ transplantation.
 However, long-term exposure to immunosuppression is associated with critical systemic morbidities.
-De novo malignancies, following orthotopic liver transplants (OLTs), are a serious threat in pediatric and adult transplant individuals.
-Data from different experiences were reported and differences compared to assess the connection between immunosuppression and de novo malignancies in liver transplant patients.
+De novo malignancies following orthotopic liver transplants (OLTs) are a serious threat in pediatric and adult transplant individuals.
+Data from different experiences were reported and compared to assess the connection between immunosuppression and de novo malignancies in liver transplant patients.

 AIM